flatiron/blacksmith/articles/basic/getting-started/the-console-module/article.md

          };
      console.log('My name is %s, my number is %d, my object is %j', name, number, myObj);

+A gotcha with `console.log`, and all functions that depend on it, is that it buffers the output.
+So if your process ends suddenly whether it be from an exception or from `process.exit()`, it is entirely possible that the buffer will not drain.
+This can cause some of your output can get eaten, so watch out for this unfortunate situation. `console.error` is a blocking call that waits until the output has finished draining, so it avoids this situation.

 `console.dir()`, as mentioned above, is an alias for `util.inspect()` - it is used to enumerate object properties.
 [Read More](/how-to-use-util-inspect)